CourseChat/InfrastructureChat/README.md

   - Educational Systems
   - Monitoring and Evaluation Systems
   - Cyber and cyberphysical systems
-### Evaluate and Correct The Critical Lack of Security and Validation at Utility Companies
+### Evaluate and Diagnose The Critical Lack of Security and Validation in the IT environments of Utility Companies
 - Develop probes, real-time evaluations, and role-based simulations of complex interactions

+##### Tools at this site

 - [announcements](announcements.md),
 - a [course calendar](calendar.md),